wows-dart/wows-bow-overmatch/README.md

 | 16 mm | 156 | | 27 mm | 50 |
 | 19 mm | 189 | | 32 mm | 139 |

-To regenerate after new ships are released, edit the source armour data and run:
+When a new ship is released it will show the grey question mark until the table gains a row.
+Adding one by hand is a single line:

 ```
-python tools/gen_bow_armour_table.py
+	'IDS_PJSB018': 32,	# Yamato (EnumX)
 ```

+The key is `IDS_` followed by the ship's index — the internal identifier, not its display name.
-The generator reads a `DataEnum.py` armour dataset and validates every ship index against the client's own English text catalogue (`res/texts/en/LC_MESSAGES/global.mo`), which maps `IDS_<index>` to ship name and is therefore the authority on whether an index is real and which ship it belongs to.
-Paths are set at the top of the script.
+Every ship's index is in the client's own English text catalogue at `res/texts/en/LC_MESSAGES/global.mo`, which maps `IDS_<index>` to the ship's name and is the authority on whether an index is real and which ship owns it.
+Indices look like `PJSB018` or `PASC004`: `P`, a nation code, `S`, a type letter (`A` carrier, `B` battleship, `C` cruiser, `D` destroyer), then three digits.

-Corrections live in three tables at the top of the generator — `REINDEX`, `OVERRIDE_BOW` and `DROP` — keyed by `(line number, index as written)` so a fix cannot land on the wrong row.
-The source dataset is never modified.

-The generator refuses to write anything if any of these fail:

-- an index is not in the client catalogue
-- two rows claim the same index
+Three constraints when editing the file:

-- a bow value is not a positive integer
+- **The value is bow plating in millimetres**, a positive integer.
+Zero would read as "not in the table" and produce a question mark.
-- a correction no longer matches a row, which means the source data changed underneath it
+- **One row per index.** A duplicate key silently overwrites, which is how the source dataset managed to hide three ships behind other ships' indices.
-- the output is not pure ASCII

-That last one matters: not one of the client's own `.unbound` files contains a single non-ASCII byte, so ship names in the generated comments are transliterated (`Republique`, `Cordoba`, `Zao`).
-A stray UTF-8 byte risks the file failing to parse, which would leave `BOW_ARMOUR` undefined and the mod silently dead.
+- **Keep the file pure ASCII.** Not one of the client's own `.unbound` files contains a single non-ASCII byte, which is why ship names in the comments are transliterated (`Republique`, `Cordoba`, `Zao`).
+A stray UTF-8 byte risks the file failing to parse, which would leave `BOW_ARMOUR` undefined and the whole mod silently dead.

+Opening an issue with the ship name and its bow plating is just as welcome.

 Ships missing from the table show the grey question mark rather than nothing.
 A silent absence would be indistinguishable from "no, you cannot overmatch that bow", which is a different and